mkirch/covfefe/README.md

 ## Words

-We can't all be the Cheeto in Chief, so we need this function to ensure that we have the best words.
 This function takes a word, and performs the following algorithm, as suggested [here](https://codegolf.stackexchange.com/questions/123685/covfefify-a-string):

 1. Include all characters up through the first vowel in the word: `co`
 2. Identifies the next consonant after the first vowel in the word: `v`